 Suppose our goal is to study the human insulin gene.
 We could use PCR to make millions of copies of the insulin gene as part of our research.
 To accomplish this goal, our PCR reaction would contain the following components:

-- Buffer.
-The buffer component maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.
+Buffer.
+The buffer maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.

-Once the PCR reaction is prepared with each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
+Once the PCR reaction is prepared containing each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
 Each PCR cycle has the following steps:

 Each PCR cycle described above is repeated typically 30-35 times.
 The number of DNA copies (i.e., the number of copies of the human insulin gene) is doubled at the conclusion of each cycle.
-The number of DNA copies made during PCR can be estimated using the following equation:
+The total number of template (target) DNA copies made during PCR can be estimated using the following equation:

 n = a x 2b

-- n = the number of DNA copies made during PCR (i.e., the number of copies of the human insulin gene).
+n = the number of template (target) DNA copies made during PCR (i.e., the number of copies of the human insulin gene).

-- a = the number of DNA copies at the beginning of the PCR experiment.
+a = the number of template (target) DNA copies at the beginning of the PCR experiment.
 Often this is a single template DNA molecule (i.e., a single human insulin gene).

 In the lab, the PCR cycles are accomplished by mixing the above five PCR reaction components in a tube, followed by placing the PCR reaction in a thermocycler device.
 The thermocycler automates the number of cycles, the temperature of each step within a cycle, and the length of each step within a cycle.

-- What events occur during each of the three steps in a typical PCR cycle?
+What is happening in each of the three steps in a typical PCR cycle?

 Agarose Gel Electrophoresis

 Agarose gel electrophoresis is used in the laboratory to visualize DNA.
 Agarose gel electorphoresis separates DNA molecules from each other based upon the size of the DNA fragemnts (see Figure 8.2).
-For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the human insulin gene and can be used to analyze the size (in base pairs) of the insulin PCR products.
+For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the human insulin gene.
+Agaraose gel electrophoresis can also be used to analyze the size (in base pairs) of the insulin PCR products.

 To perform an agarose gel electrophoresis experiment:

-- An electric field is applied across the agarose gel.
+An electric field is applied across the agarose gel.
 This electric field causes charged molecules to migrate from one end of the agarose gel to another.
-Typically, the end of the gel near the wells is placed near the negative electrode; the opposite end of the gel is placed near the positive electrode.
+Typically, the end of the gel that contains the wells is placed near the negative electrode; the opposite end of the gel is placed near the positive electrode.
 Since DNA is negatively charged, DNA will migrate from the wells into the agarose gel.
-DNA migration continues through the agarose gel towards the positive electrode.
+DNA migration continues through the agarose gel matrix towards the positive electrode.

 If PCR amplification of the insulin gene was successful, a band of an appropriate size for the insulin gene will be seen in the agarose gel when the gel is exposed to ultraviolet light.